Over 55s Classes

 Very impressed with the Over 55s and Pilates Classes.
 Exercises and movements are suitable for over 55s, classes are challenging and varied and conducted by Shane who is a Physiotherapist so you know you are in safe hands.
 I would highly recommend.

-I love the class on Wednesday online with Shane , very clear and helpful instructions.
+I love the class on Wednesday and Fridays with Shane , very clear and helpful instructions.
 I was overcoming a knee replacement when I first went to Shane for physiotherapy and later joined the class.
 Shane always gives options in the class so you can choose the easier or harder exercise depending on your ability